Geniussh/clear-starter-kit/readme.md

     python starter_code.py
     ```

-9. Write your own predictor (including test-time data augmentation and model loading functions) as described in [how to write your own predictor](#how-to-write-your-own-predictor) section.
+9. Write your own predictor (including test-time data augmentation and model loading functions) as described in [what to provide for the evaluation](#what-to-provide-for-the-evaluation) section.

 10. Make a submission as described in [how to make a submission](#how-to-make-a-submission) section.